 India Launches BharatGen: The First Government-Supported Multimodal Large Language Model Initiative

-India marked a historic step in its advancement of artificial intelligence (AI) with the launch of BharatGen, a pioneering initiative in generative AI designed to revolutionize public service delivery and enhance citizen engagement.
-The initiative was inaugurated virtually by Dr. Jitendra Singh, Union Minister of State (Independent Charge) for Science and Technology, on October 3.
+India marked a historic step in its advancement of artificial intelligence (AI) with the launch of BharatGen, a national initiative designed to transform public service delivery and strengthen digital self-reliance.
+Dr. Jitendra Singh, Union Minister of State for Science and Technology, unveiled the program virtually on October 3.

-The implementation of BharatGen is being managed by the TIH Foundation for IOT and IOE at IIT Bombay, with academic collaboration from other prestigious institutions, including IIIT Hyderabad, IIT Mandi, IIT Kanpur, IIT Hyderabad, IIM Indore, and IIT Madras.
-The team, led by Professor Ganesh Ramakrishnan from IIT Bombay, is working to develop AI models that can generate high-quality text and multimodal content in Indian languages.
+The TIH Foundation for IoT and IoE at IIT Bombay manages the implementation.
+The effort includes collaboration from IIIT Hyderabad, IIT Mandi, IIT Kanpur, IIT Hyderabad, IIM Indore, and IIT Madras.
+The research team, led by Professor Ganesh Ramakrishnan, is creating language models that generate high-quality text and multimodal content.
+Their goal is not only innovation — it is accessibility.

 Need Help?

-If you’re wondering how India’s AI strategy, or any other AI strategies and laws worldwide could impact you and your business, don’t hesitate to reach out to BABL AI.
-Their Audit Experts can address your concerns and questions while offering valuable insights.
+If you’re wondering how India’s AI strategy — or any global AI regulation — could affect you or your business, contact BABL AI.
+Hence, their Audit Experts can address your concerns and questions while offering valuable insights.